Crispy Roasted Chickpeas

 Recipe FAQ

-How to store crispy roasted chickpeas?
+How to store leftover crispy chickpeas?

 These are best eaten the day they’re made, but they can be stored at room temperature for a few days.
 I recommend keeping them either in a bowl covered loosely with foil, or in a container with the lid on very loosely.
 They start to re-absorb moisture and become chewy when refrigerated or tightly sealed.